Hesperian Health Guides

 bite, it may swell

-A severe allergic reaction is much more dangerous and can quickly stop someone’s breathing.
+A severe allergy is much more dangerous and can quickly stop someone’s breathing.

 • Flushing, itching, or rash